Ultrafast artificial intelligence: Machine learning with atomic-scale quantum systems

-A key benefit of our approach is the following: The program field could be modified towards other computational tasks, such as identifying letters, other images, or prime numbers in future applications, always using the same quantum system as computational core.
-The quantum system can thus be considered an optically reprogrammable multi-purpose quantum processor \mbox{(OpReMuQ)}.
-Moreover, due to the intrinsic memory capability of atoms, they can be used as nodes in larger networks of many atoms (or molecules), thus involving many entangled electrons and vastly increasing the number of layers that can be used for achieving more complex tasks.
-While in this first demonstration we essentially only explored a one-particle few-level model, future experimental implementations will involve few- or many-body dynamics to employ a much larger state space and thus higher effective number of coupled layers of states (neurons).
-A crucial point that sets this scheme apart from existing quantum-information approaches and platforms is the fact that (entangling) operations are not performed on spatially \emph{separated} entities but on \emph{compact} systems of interacting particles.
-The implementation of traditional quantum gates is therefore not possible; instead, suitably-shaped structured light has to be found to perform the operations necessary for the envisaged task.
+The key advantage of our approach is based on the versatility of possible applications using the same quantum system as computational kernel.
+For example, future applications could include other computational tasks, such as identifying letters, images, or prime numbers.
+In our approach, the quantum system acts as an optically reprogrammable general-purpose quantum processor.
+While here we only introduce and explore the key idea by means of a one-particle few-level model, future experimental implementations will involve few- or many-body dynamics to employ a much larger state space and thus higher effective number of coupled layers of states (neurons).
+A crucial point that distinguishes this scheme from existing quantum-computing approaches and platforms is the fact that (entangling) operations are not performed on spatially \emph{separated} entities but on \emph{compact} quantum systems of interacting particles.
+It is therefore neither possible nor necessary to implement traditional quantum gates.
+Instead, suitably-shaped structured light pulses are used to perform the operations required for the envisaged task. \revisedtext{The use of ultrafast polarization shaping to transfer the data and the code into an atomic-scale quantum system as well as the execution within the system proceeds on femtosecond time scales, implying unprecedented speed when compared to classical computers as well as quantum computers using trapped ions or superconducting qubits.
+Therefore, this approach may lead to new scientific as well as technological applications, for example in real-time classification.
+It has the potential to outpace other currently implemented machine-learning approaches, including the fastest optical on-chip neuromorphic systems and optical accelerators, by orders of magnitude. }

-Our scheme can be viewed as machine learning with a microscopic quantum system.
-Similar to classical machine learning, there is not necessarily a simple explanation as to how the trained machine takes its decisions.
+Our scheme can be viewed as a form of machine learning with a microscopic quantum system.
+Similar to classical machine learning, there is not necessarily a simple explanation for how the trained machine makes its decisions.
 This ``lack of insight'' has not prevented conventional artificial intelligence from revolutionizing technology in recent years.
 We thus expect that ultrafast artificial intelligence on the atomic scale has the potential to exploit quantum mechanics for high-speed computational tasks in the future.